Ganlvin/data-store/README.md

   console.log(newName) // -> jack
 })

-// 参数一 : Function name registered in actions
+// first : Function name registered in actions
-// 参数二 : You can send a payload to the dispatch function studentStore.dispatch('getStudentInfoAction', { id: 123 })
+// second : You can send a payload to the dispatch function studentStore.dispatch('getStudentInfoAction', { id: 123 })
 ```